Pennsylvania Custody

 -

 Also, grandparents and great-grandparents may file for partial physical custody or supervised physical custody even if they don’t meet the requirements above.
 For more information, go to I am the child’s grandparent or great-grandparent.
-Can I get custody?
+Can I get custody or visitation?

 Can a parent who committed violence get custody or visitation?

-Note: There are certain crimes that would make it very difficult for a parent to get custody.
-If a parent is convicted of murdering the other parent, however, s/he cannot get custody, partial custody or supervised physical custody (unless the child is of suitable age and consents to the order.)3 Also, if the parent was convicted of a sexual offense that caused the child to be conceived, the offender-parent may not be able to get custody.
+Certain crimes would make it very difficult for a parent to get custody.
+If a parent is convicted of murdering the other parent, s/he cannot get custody, partial custody, or supervised physical custody unless the child is old enough to consent to it.3 Also, if a parent was convicted of a sexual offense that caused the child to be conceived, that parent may not be able to get custody.
 For more information, go to If my child was conceived from sexual assault, can the offender get custody or visitation?

 2 23 Pa.C.S. § 5329(a)